 Eating well at a great restaurant is one of life's guilty pleasures, whether it's leave-you-speechless haute cuisine or roll-up-your-sleeves indulgence.
-And there's good news for true gourmands.
-Some of the world's stellar chef-proprietors of those so-hot-you-can't-get-a-table citadels are jumping onboard.
+And there's good news for true gourmands who cruise: ships are upping the ante with specialty restaurants that feature international cuisines, world-class celebrity chefs, intimate venues and all-round delicious food.

 Check out a few of our favorites:

 Carnival Cruise Lines